dharantej1/AWS_Gen_AI/README.md

 ---

+## Task 8: LangChain Agents

-### Task 6: Bedrock Model Integration with LangChain Agents
+# Task 6: Bedrock model integration with Langchain Agents

 In this task, you learn how to integrate Amazon Bedrock models with LangChain Agents to build a conversational AI system capable of reasoning and interacting with external tools.